How do the tokens work?

 We are always exploring new ways to improve our platform by offering additional features, such as POWR buyback and burn and other tokenomic structures.

-Partners and customers wanting to use our carbon and AGE products also need POWR to access and utilize Power Ledger’s technology.
+Partners and customers wanting to use our environmental commodity products also need POWR to access and utilize Power Ledger’s technology.

 When our partners and customers want to gain access to the suite of products on the Power Ledger platform, a bond must be paid in the form of POWR tokens.